Advertiser Disclosure

 Check Licensing

-Verify that your solar installer is properly licensed.
-This helps ensure that the work is done correctly using current installation best practices.
+Make sure you hire a licensed solar installer.
+This help guarantee that the work is done correctly using current best installation practices.
 While electricians and plumbers in Colorado have state-issued licenses from the Colorado Electrical Board or Colorado State Plumbing Board, counties and cities can issue their own solar professional if they choose.

 Read Customer Reviews